geekrelief/gdnim/README.md

 It's also a testbed for experimental features that might never make it into [godot-nim].

-*NOTE*: This only working Windows and Linux platforms so far.
+*NOTE*: This only works on Windows and Linux platforms so far.
 There's been a little work done to get it working for Mac, but a PR will be gladly accepted.

 - [Gdnim](#gdnim)
   - [Why](#why?)